fachrizzz/rsa-model/README.md

 # RSA-Lite: Review Sentiment Analysis-Lite
-RSA-Lite is an Natural Language Processing (NLP) model that was build with TensorFlow API's.
-The objective of the RSA-Lite model is to predict whether a review is a positive or negative feedback.
-RSA-Lite can be integreted with other models to create a new perpose, namely, recommendation system.
+RSA-Lite is a Natural Language Processing (NLP) model built with TensorFlow API.
+The objective of the RSA-Lite model is to predict whether a review is positive or negative feedback.
+RSA-Lite can be integrated with other models to create a new objective (e.g. Recommendation System with Sentiment Analysis).

 ## Model Metrics
-[metrics have not been measured]
+[model metrics have not been measured]

 ## Instalation
 ```